Round shot

 Even when most of its kinetic energy is expended, a round shot still has enough momentum to knock men over and cause gruesome injury.
 Because such instances often did not leave visible marks, this initially gave rise to the theory that even in the case of a near-miss, the so-called "wind of a ball" could cause internal injury or concussion, often with fatal results.
 The actual explanation for these cases, however, turned out to be the toughness and elasticity of the human skin.

 Vault full of cannonballs in the Omoa fortress, Honduras.

 When attacking wooden ships or land structures that would be damaged by fire, the cannonball could be heated to red hot.
 This was called a "heated shot".
-(On the shot called "the single deadliest cannon shot in American history", see Negro Fort.)
+(Regarding the shot called "the single deadliest cannon shot in American history", see Negro Fort.)

 Round shot has the disadvantage of not being tightly fitted into the bore (to do so would cause jamming).
 This causes the shot to "rattle" down the gun barrel and leave the barrel at an angle, unless wadding or a discarding sabot is used.
 This difference in shot and bore diameter is called "windage".

 Round shot has been totally replaced by modern shells.
 Round shot is used in historical recreations and historical replica weapons.

 In the 1860s, some round shots were equipped with winglets to benefit from the rifling of cannons.
 Such round shot would benefit from gyroscopic stability, thereby improving their trajectory, although already obsolete due to the existence of the ogival shell since the 1850s.